sweagle07/attack_classification/README.md

 Given more time, I would have spent more time with the feature engineering process.
 I used a group of features recommended from the feature selector object.
 However, I ran out of time to look further into the true impact of each feature as well as determine if feature correlation could have helped reduce the dimensionality further.

-I also would have liked to understand address the impact of the training and test sets coming from different probability distributions.
+I also would have liked to understand and address the impact of the training and test sets coming from different probability distributions.